-Downscaling A method that derives local- to regional-scale (up to 100 km) information from larger-scale models or data analyses.
+A method that derives local- to regional-scale (up to 100 km) information from larger-scale models or data analyses.
 Two main methods exist: dynamical downscaling and empirical/statistical downscaling.
 The dynamical method uses the output of regional climate models, global models with variable spatial resolution, or high-resolution global models.
 The empirical/statistical methods are based on observations and develop statistical relationships that link the large-scale atmospheric variables with local/regional climate variables.
-In all cases, the quality of the driving model remains an important limitation on quality of the downscaling to the output of a regional climate model, consisting of a dynamical downscaling of a global climate model.
+In all cases, the quality of the driving model remains an important limitation on quality of the downscaled information.
+The two methods can be combined, for example, applying empirical/ statistical downscaling to the output of a regional climate model, consisting of a dynamical downscaling of a global climate model.

+Driver

-Driver Any natural or human-induced factor that directly or indirectly causes a change in a system (adapted from MEA, 2005).
+Any natural or human-induced factor that directly or indirectly causes a change in a system (adapted from MA, 2005).
 See also Forcing.